This week on ‘An Interview with WiseOceans’ we spoke with Melissa Hobson from The Reef-World Foundation

-Job Title: Communications Manager
+Role: Communications Manager

-Organisation: The Reef-World Foundation
+Company: The Reef-World Foundation

-- What inspired you to pursue a career in marine conservation?
+1. What inspired you to pursue a career in marine conservation?

 There’s nothing like being underwater and I’ve seen so many awesome – and often rare – species while diving.
 So much damage is being done to the ocean and it would be so sad to lose these spectacular creatures.
 The hope that all is not lost is what’s drawn me to working in marine conservation and trying to make a positive difference.

-- What steps did you take/are you taking to achieve your career goals?
+2. What steps did you take or are you currently taking to achieve your career goals?

 I started working in Public Relations and Communications in London around 10 years ago.
 Since then, I’ve had clients across the charity, travel, consumer, corporate and tech sectors.
 At the time, I didn’t realise working with such a wide range of brands and organisations – from tourist boards and ice creams to back-end travel reservation systems and everything in between – would give me such a solid grounding in all aspects of communications strategies.
 In this way, my time in “the rat race” taught me how to craft an effective campaign, whatever your target audience.
 So, when I started working in the marine conservation sector, I was already armed with much of the knowledge and tools that would help charities and causes refine their message and the best way to get it across to influence positive change.

-- How did you land your current job/position?
+3. How did you obtain your current position?

-- Which part of your job do you enjoy the most?
+4. Which part of your job do you enjoy the most?

-- Are there aspects of your position which make you feel that you are really ‘making a difference’?
+5. Are there aspects of your position which make you feel that you are really ‘making a difference’?

 Some aspects of communications can often seem very unmeasurable so it’s really motivating when you see comms outputs contributing to a tangible conservation impact.
 For example, a recent guest post we wrote for UN Environment Programme has been shared widely across social media and helped us gain many new followers.
 Although it’s a small win, every time we can raise awareness of the threats faced by coral reefs in this way, the closer we are to positive behavioural change.

-- What do you know now that you wish you knew when you were starting out?
+6. What do you know now that you wish you knew when you were starting out?

 Looking back, I wish I’d known more about sustainability earlier.
-We’ve learned so much in recent years about how to minimise harmful practices and, while it’s great to see the dive industry switching its mindset to embrace sustainability, I would have loved for this change to have come sooner.
+We’ve learned so much in recent years about how to minimise harmful practices.
+While it’s great to see the dive industry switching its mindset to embrace sustainability, I would have loved for this change to have come sooner.
 It’s exciting to think of a day – hopefully not too far off – when people learning to dive for the first time are taught about environmental standards in the same way health and safety is drilled into new divers!

-- Are there any skills you never thought you would need but did?
+7. Are there any skills you never thought you would need but did?

-Diving: When I started out in my Communications career, I never thought diving would turn from a hobby into my profession!
+Diving.
+When I started out in my Communications career, I never thought diving would turn from a hobby into my profession!

-- What advice would you give to budding marine conservationists?
+8. What advice would you give to budding marine conservationists?

 You don’t have to be a scientist to make a difference!
 There are lots of roles in marine conservation that don’t require a scientific background and it can be beneficial to have a totally different skill set.
-Organisations and charities working in the field will likely already attract many marine biologists but they’ll still need support from skilled professionals in other fields: comms, IT, strategy development, design etc. Think about what makes you stand out from the crowd and where you can add the most value.
+Organisations and charities working in the field will likely already attract many marine biologists.
+But they’ll still need support from skilled professionals in other fields: comms, IT, strategy development, design etc. Think about what makes you stand out from the crowd and where you can add the most value.
 I’ve actually written a blog post about it!

-- What is your favourite marine creature and why?
+9. What is your favourite marine creature and why?

-- What is your most unforgettable moment in the sea?
+10. What is your most unforgettable moment in the sea?